 When filling out your form you must ensure that all the drivers names are correct and that they have all completed a driver registration form.

 Please ensure that all hire vehicles are returned to the Sports Park car park with a full tank of fuel before the hire period ends.
-Fuel can be reimbursed by the Student Sport office for those who have travelled to a BUCS fixture once a student claim form is completed along with the original receipt.
+Fuel can be reimbursed by the Student Sport office for those who have travelled to a BUCS fixture once an online expense claim has been completed and with the original receipt.
 For information on how to do this please read the Student-expense-claim-guide.

 On some occasions accommodation can be arranged via the Student Sport office for away games that are a considerable distance away.
 However, this is not something you should presume you will get for all weekly fixtures.
 If you have any queries then please contact us on firstname.lastname@example.org or pop into the office.